Updated: Sep 14

 Wendy's been with Yellow Door since day one in 2010.
 Her work has progressed into many different mediums over the years.
-Her current line of artwork, called My Michigan, is a line are beautiful fabric pillows printed with vintage maps of Michigan, city map charms, necklaces, & accessories.
+Her current line of artwork, My Michigan, is a line of beautiful fabric pillows printed with vintage maps of Michigan, city map charms, necklaces, and accessories.

 What are your goals for the future, both artistically and in life?

 Apparently, goals change as life goes on, as I thought I had been working all of my life to get to do nothing.
 I had decided to retire from all my art and crafting this past winter and do nothing.
 Well, that lasted all of four weeks and I thought I would die from stifling my creative juices.
 So, new goal......keep creating stuff until my mind or hands give out.